-Olaya Herrera Airport has flights available from three different airlines to/from 18 different domestic destinations in Colombia.
+Olaya Herrera Airport has flights available from two different airlines to/from 12 different domestic destinations in Colombia.

-- EasyFly – Apartadó, Armenia, Bucaramanga, Corozal, Ibaqué, Manizales, Montería, Pereira and Quibdó.
+- EasyFly – Apartadó, Armenia, Bucaramanga, Cartagena (note Cartagena resumes service and starts on March 9, 3021 with four weekly flights on Tuesdays, Thursdays, Saturdays and Sundays) Corozal, Cúcata, Manizales, Montería, Pereira and Quibdó.

 - Satena – Apartadó, Bahía Solano, Bogotá, Nuquí and Quibdó.

-The domestic flights out of the airport utilize smaller planes.
+The domestic flights out of this airport utilize smaller planes.
 This is due to restrictions on the type of aircraft used at the airport because of its classification as a regional airport.